 - Rinse your mouth with warm water.

-- Apply a cold compress to the area; this will help with swelling and pain.
+- Apply a cold compress to the area; this will help if there is welling or pain.

 - In the case of bleeding, apply gauze until the bleeding stops.

-- The more damage to the tooth and pain you experience the larger the emergency; contact us right away and we can help you to decide how critical quick treatment is.
+- The more damage to the tooth and pain you experience the more severe the emergency is; contact us right away and we can help you to determine the right course of action.

 Knocked out Tooth